 43) Prevent car battery corrosion

-Corroded car battery?
-First clean your car battery, then dab some petroleum jelly on the battery posts to lubricate them and help prevent further corrosion,
+Vaseline can help clean up your corroded car battery.
+First, clean your car battery, then dab some petroleum jelly on the battery posts to lubricate them and help prevent further corrosion,

 44) Clean your white leather running shoes